Matocolotoe/Skript-1.8/tutorials/english/Updates.md

 ## Changing from Minecraft 1.9+
 In the case of changing versions from Minecraft 1.9+, a big error might appear.
 If so, backup your `scripts` folder, delete it and start your server, then restore its contents.
+This will allow the `materials.json` file to generate correctly.

 ## What to change ?